-CRWR250 Thesis I (3 credits)
+CRWR250 THESIS I (3 CREDITS)

-This course is for second-year Creative Writing majors and minors, and requires students to assemble and revise a portfolio of their best writing in their strongest two genresfiction, poetry, plays or screenplays, nonfiction-for program assessment.
+This course is for second-year Creative Writing majors and minors, and requires students to assemble and revise a portfolio of their best writing in their strongest two genres-fiction, poetry, plays or screenplays, nonfiction-for program assessment.
 Students are required to produce a 7-10 page critical essay.
-(Prerequisites: CRWR 101, 111, 121, 131)
+(Prerequisites: CRWR 101, 111, 121, 131; Pre- or Co-requisite: ENGL200)